shuftipro/Video-KYC/IOS-Implementation.md

   Accepted value: **1**

   Provide 1 for enabling enhanced data extraction for the document.
 Shufti Pro provides its customers with the facility of extracting enhanced data features using OCR technology.
 Now, instead of extracting just personal information input fields, Shufti Pro can fetch all the additional information comprising more than 100 data points from the official ID documents supporting 150 languages.
 For example height, place_of_birth, nationality, marital_status, weight, etc.(additional charges apply)
-Extrated data will be returned in object under the key additional_data in case of verification.accepted or verification.declined.
+Extracted data will be returned in an object under the key additional_data in case of verification.accepted or verification.declined.
 For Details on additional_data object go to [Additional Data](https://api.shuftipro.com/api/docs/#additional-data)

 <!-- -------------------------------------------------------------------------------- -->
 * ## document_two
-  Document Two Service is provided to verify the personal details of a user from more than 1 document e.g. If you have verified the DOB & Name of a user from their ID Card, you can use Document Two Service to verify the Credit Card Number of your customer.
+  Document Two Service is provided to verify the personal details of a user from more than 1 document, e.g. If you have verified the DOB & Name of a user from their ID Card, you can use Document Two Service to verify the Credit Card Number of your customer.

-  Just like the “Document Service”, the supported formats for this service are also passports, ID Cards, driving licenses and debit/credit cards and more than one document type can be selected as well.
-In that case, Shufti Pro will give an option to end-users to verify their data from any of the given document types.
+  Like the “Document Service”, the supported formats for this service are passports, ID Cards, driving licenses and debit/credit cards, and more than one document type can be selected as well.
+In that case, Shufti Pro will allow end-users to verify their data from any given document type.
 * ## Address

-  Address of an individual can be verified from the document but they have to enter it before it can be verified from an applicable document image.
+  The address of an individual can be verified from the document, but they have to enter it before it can be verified from an applicable document image.
     * <h3>proof</h3>

   Required: **No**